xSolutions365/bank-account-api-nodejs/README.md

 - `supertest`: A library for testing HTTP servers.

 ### Frontend Dependencies
-- `Mocha`: A JavaScript test framework.
-- `Chai`: An assertion library for testing.
-- `Selenium WebDriver`: A browser automation framework for UI testing.
+- `React`: A declarative JavaScript library for building user interfaces.
+- `TypeScript`: Strongly-typed JavaScript for maintainable code.

 To install all dependencies, run:
 ```sh